 What to Do If You Are Charged with a DUI in Randolph County, IL

-What you do right after a DUI arrest in Randolph County, IL can seriously impact your case and whether you can keep your license.
+The steps you take immediately after your DUI arrest in Randolph County, IL can significantly affect your case and your ability to keep your driver’s license.

 Do Not Plead Guilty Right Away